 Do nighttime aligners cost more?

 For SmileDirectClub?
-No. For byte and AlignerCo?
+No. For Byte, NewSmile, and AlignerCo?
 Yes.
-SmileDirectClub’s nighttime treatment uses the same aligners as its standard daytime treatment, so the price is identical ($1,895). byte At-Night uses aligners specially designed for nighttime treatment and provides fast results, so it costs slightly more ($2,295).
-AlignerCo doesn’t use special materials in their NightOnly aligners, but they still charge more ($1,345).
+SmileDirectClub’s nighttime treatment uses the same aligners as its standard daytime treatment, so the price is identical ($2,050).
+Byte At-Night uses aligners specially designed for nighttime treatment and provides fast results, so it costs slightly more ($2,245).
+NewSmile and AlignerCo don’t use special materials in their NightOnly aligners, but they still charge more ($1,345).

 Which company should I choose for nighttime aligner treatment?

-SmileDirectClub, byte, and AlignerCo’s nighttime treatments are all safe and effective, but we recommend byte.
-Their industry-leading treatment times, orthodontist-only care, and excellent customer service give them (in our opinion) the best home aligner treatment out there.
+SmileDirectClub, Byte, NewSmile, and AlignerCo’s nighttime treatments are all safe and effective, but we recommend Byte.
+By providing efficient average treatment times, a lifetime guarantee, and excellent customer service, they’ve developed one of the best clear aligner treatments out there.

 How long do I need to wear my aligners each night?